jorisvddonk/questmark/readme.md

 4. Authors can modify dialogue prose easily without affecting dialogue interactivity, if needed.
 5. Game can be shipped!

+Ideally, your dialogue tree Questmark files would be saved under revision control (e.g. git).

 # Current status of Questmark

 The spec is currently not written down properly, the supported featureset has not been decided on, and there is no formal test library.
+This Github repository, however, contains a proof of concept implemented in JavaScript!

 # Welcome

 Hiya!
 Welcome to the first ever Questmark quest!
+That's right, this document is actually a totally valid Questmark quest, that can be interpreted by the example proof-of-concept reference questmark interpreter!

 Context variable 'myvar' is {{=context.myvar}}